zmadscientist/OjitoDiscoveries/README.md

 ### Ojito Petroglyphs
 ![PetroglyphsImage.png](images/PetroglyphsImage.png)

 The petroglyphs in the Ojito Wilderness, estimated to be around 1,000 years old, are scattered along the edge of a mesa in its southeast corner and are the most extensive in the area.
 Discovering them requires effort, as their exact location is not widely shared, adding to the sense of accomplishment upon finding them.
 Standing on the ledge where they are inscribed, the author reflects on the ancient artist who etched these stories into the rock, imagining the timeless landscape and feeling a poignant connection to a fellow human from a distant past.
-We have even found pottery sherds with juman fingerprints on them!
+We have even found pottery sherds with human fingerprints on them!

 **Click the image to open the Petroglyphs gallery!**